 Having increased muscle mass also contributes to higher bone density.

-Strength training slows down bone loss and increases bone density because it’s a stimulus that puts stress on our bones stimulating the formation of bone forming cells.
-The stress from tugging and pushing on bone that happens when we do any form of resistance training exercises contributes to stronger, denser bones.
+Strength training slows down bone loss and increases bone density because it’s a stimulus that puts stress on our bones stimulating the formation of bone-forming cells.
+The stress from tugging and pushing on the bone that happens when we do any form of resistance training exercises contributes to stronger, denser bones.

 Reason #3 – Build Body Confidence

 Social media is full of opinions on how we should look in the mirror and we are negatively influenced by their marketing.

 They set the standards on how we should be dressed, on the shape of our bodies, and what are the standards for being desirable look like.
 With filters and photo altering software, we are misled by what a real body looks like.